-We choose to focus on health because it is the number one key to living your most successful, fulfilling life possible.
+We choose to focus on health because it is the key to living a successful, fulfilling life.
 And yet, the United States has been experiencing a health and obesity epidemic for decades.
-Currently, every 7 out of 10 deaths in the U.S. are caused by chronic diseases which could have likely been avoided with relatively simple health and fitness habits.
+Currently, 7 out of 10 deaths in the U.S. are caused by chronic diseases which could have likely been avoided with relatively simple health and fitness habits.

 Some reports have stated that this generation may actually have a lower life expectancy than their parents due to the health crisis.
-Additionally, we’re passing it onto our children.
+Additionally, we’re passing these poor habits on to our children.
 Since 1980, childhood obesity rates have tripled.
 Obesity is the direct cause, but it’s a result of a disregard for overall health practices.

 What’s the difference between HEALTH and OBESITY?